Francisss9/Francisss9/README.md

 # Self-Made 🚀

 ### About Me
-I'm an 18-year-old student at ISEP and I'm focused on mastering the markets and optimizing every area of life.
+I'm an 18-year-old student at ISEP and I'm focused on mastering and optimizing every area of life.

 ---